 How to Stop WhatsApp Saving Photos and Videos to iPhone

 Sharing photos and videos on WhatsApp is half the fun of chatting with your friends.
-But there is a caveat to it: Your iPhone storage fills up faster than you can say “rickroll”, because WhatsApp likes to store incoming media locally.
-Thus all of your received images and videos land in your Camera Roll, located in the Photos app on the iPhone.
+But there is a downside to it: Your iPhone storage fills up fast, because WhatsApp likes to store incoming media locally.
+Thus all of your received images and videos are saved to your Camera Roll, in the iPhone Photos app.
+This guide deals with how to stop WhatsApp from saving photos to the iPhone Camera Roll.

 This may or may not be what you want in terms of app behavior.
-Especially iPhones with 8 GB or 16 GB of storage can’t handle a lot of user documents and files.
-By the way, if you’re always running low on storage space, we have a guide to fix that, too.
-The below guide deals with how to stop WhatsApp saving photos to your iPhone’s Camera Roll.
+Especially iPhones with 16 GB or 32 GB of storage can’t handle loads of WhatsApp media and WhatsApp images.
+By the way, here’s how to manage your iPhone storage if you’re always running low on storage space.

 It might be a useful feature for some, but many are just annoyed by the extra clutter forming in their Photos app.
-You can stop Whatsapp from auto-downloading all of the media (photos, downloads) you and your friends share within the WhatsApp chat.
+You can stop Whatsapp from auto-downloading and saving all of the media (photos, downloads) you and your friends share within WhatsApp.
 For this guide, we’ll need to access the WhatsApp preferences.
 Here is how we’ll go about it:

 You can still manually save individual photos by selecting “Save Image” from their sharing menu, given that WhatsApp still has permissions to access your Camera Roll (Photos).
 This way you can hand-pick relevant content and store it on your iPhone, while keeping full control over what gets stored and what is only cached temporarily.